microsoft/fast/packages/web-components/fast-foundation/src/tooltip/README.md

 title: fast-tooltip
 sidebar_label: tooltip
 custom_edit_url: https://github.com/microsoft/fast-dna/edit/master/packages/web-components/fast-foundation/src/tooltip/README.md
+description: fast-tooltop is a web component used to provide extra information about another element when it is hovered.
 ---

-The `fast-tooltip` component is used provide extra information about another element when it is hovered.
+The `fast-tooltip` component is used to provide extra information about another element when it is hovered.

 ## Setup